awsdocs/aws-cdk-guide/v2/testing.md

 Our `ProcessorStack` requires that we pass it the Amazon SNS topic to be forwarded to the state machine\.
 So in our test, we'll create a separate stack to contain the topic\.

-Ordinarily, if you were writing a CDK app, you'd subclass `Stack` and instantiate the Amazon SNS topic in the stack's constructor\.
+Ordinarily, when writing a CDK app, you can subclass `Stack` and instantiate the Amazon SNS topic in the stack's constructor\.
 In our test, we instantiate `Stack` directly, then pass this stack as the `Topic`'s scope, attaching it to the stack\.
-This is functionally equivalent, less verbose, and helps make stacks used only in tests "look different" from stacks you intend to deploy\.
+This is functionally equivalent and less verbose\.
+It also helps make stacks that are used only in tests "look different" from the stacks that you intend to deploy\.

 ------
 #### [ TypeScript ]